meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 </ul>
 </div>

-* Resources
-*

-* What can you do in a robot simulator?
-* First steps using the robot simulator
-* Making a robot move

 ## Resources
 ---
 Here are some links that might help us with this sesion!
 You don't need to click them now!
 But they might help us as we go along!